Returning and rising actors to watch in 2019

 Nicole Kidman: Destroyer, The Upside, Boy Erased, Big Little Lies

 Nicole Kidman is back with a vengeance after being on the brink of burning in Hollywood hell.
 There’s no more Grace of Monaco or low-budget Nicolas Cage thrillers for the Australian actress, as she continues her comeback with a bang.
 In the crime thriller Destroyer, she plays the lead role as a troubled detective, while in Boy Erased she takes on the socially conservative mother.

 Coming up are appearances in the Donna Tartt adaptation The Goldfinch (directed by Brooklyn's John Crowley) as well as in The Upside, the remake of the French comedy-drama Untouchable about a paralysed billionaire.
 And don’t forget about the return of Big Little Lies, the HBO series about three women tangled in a murder investigation.
 Whatever you say, you cannot blame Kidman for lacking versatility.

 KiKi Layne: If Beale Street Could Talk, Native Son, Captive State

 KiKi Layne in If Beale Street Could Talk

 It feels miraculous to witness the breakout role of a star in real time, and know this is only the beginning.
 In Barry Jenkins' If Beale Street Could Talk, KiKi Layne plays the lead role as Tish Rivers – the part that seems tailor-made for her.

-And this is no fluke – Layne will then star in A24's Native Son, premiering at Sundance, and Captive State alongside Ashton Sanders, Vera Farmiga and John Goodman.
+And this is no fluke – Layne will then star in A24's Native Son, fresh from Sundance, and Captive State alongside Ashton Sanders, Vera Farmiga and John Goodman.

 Thomasin McKenzie: Jojo Rabbit, The King, True History of the Kelly Gang